View PAMELA RENNE's Obituary on herald-dispatch.com and share memories

 |

-PAMELA LEE DISHMAN RENNE, 65, of Kenova, died Dec.
-28 in St. Mary's Medical Center.
+PAMELA LEE DISHMAN RENNE, 65, of Kenova, W.Va., passed away at St. Mary's Medical Center on December 28, 2019.
+She was born March 12, 1954, a daughter of the late Sherman Lee Dishman and Gloria Jean May.
+She was a member of the First Independent Missionary Baptist Church in Kenova, W.Va.
+Pam was also preceded in death by her brothers "Bub" Gary Dishman and Charles "Sparky" Dishman.
+Pam is loved dearly and mourned by her surviving children Ashley Salyers (Nick) and Joshua Caldwell (Julie) and sisters Debbie Sparks (Bennie) and Teresa Pell.
+Pam is also survived by grandchildren Morgan Hush, Isabella Salyers, Payton Caldwell, Elle Caldwell and Coleson Caldwell, along with a host of nieces, nephews and friends.
+Pam was well known for her quick wit and her fierce love for those dear to her and will be cherished forever in our hearts.
 Visitation will be held from 5 to 7 p.m.
-Jan.
-2 at the First Independent Missionary Baptist Church in Kenova with the funeral service to follow at 7 p.m.
-Rollins Funeral Home in Kenova is assisting the family. www.rollinsfh.com.
+Thursday, Jan.
+2, 2019, at the First Independent Missionary Baptist Church in Kenova with the funeral service to follow at 7 p.m.
+Rollins Funeral Home in Kenova is assisting the family.
+Online condolences can be expressed at www.rollinsfh.com.
 In lieu of flowers, memorial contributions may be made to Rollins Funeral Home, P.O, Box 309, Kenova, WV 25530, to offset funeral expenses.